Georgia secretary of state and other state officials slated to testify at January 6 hearing - KTVZ

 Bowers, Raffensperger and Sterling will be part of a panel detailing the Trump campaign’s effort to force states to overturn their certified election results.

 Moss is slated to appear separately on a second panel, according to the committee’s hearing notice.
 She was accused by Trump and others of carrying out a fake ballot scheme in Fulton County, Georgia.
-The committee will hear first-hand about her experiences and the threats she received as a result of Trump’s false claims, committee aides said Monday.
+Moss plans to tell the committee that the false stories amplified by Trump and Rudy Giuliani accusing her of taking part in voter fraud led to her receiving death threats, according to a written version of her planned testimony provided by her attorney on Monday.

+In her written remarks, Moss describes people telling her and her mother, an election temporary worker, that they should “hang … for committing treason.”

+She says her son also received threats and that people went to her grandmother’s house and tried to make a “citizen’s arrest.”

 Bowers, who supported Trump’s reelection bid in 2020, refused to bow to intimidation and efforts to get him to back efforts in the legislature to decertify Biden’s victory in Arizona.

-Note: This story has been updated with further developments Monday.